dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 }
 ```

+### Intended Usage

+A library owner should use separate diagnostic IDs for each logical feature that
+is considered not yet stable.
+All API entry points into that feature should be
+marked with the same diagnostic ID.
+Like diagnostic IDs, the library owner is
+encouraged to create a unique prefix.

+The library consumer has multiple options to deal with experimental APIs:

+1. **Mark the consuming API as experimental**.
+In those cases, the consumer can
+  either re-use the same diagnostic ID to express that it merely depends on the
+  same experimental feature, or introduce a separate diagnostic ID, which
+  expresses there is a derived feature that is also experimental.
+This means if
+  the underlying experimental API becomes stable, the derived feature might not
+  yet be stable.
+In either case, the experimental nature is forwarded to the
+  consumer's consumer, essentially making it viral.

+2. **Suppress**.
+This basically states "I'm intending to shield my consumer from
+  breaking changes that occur as a result of me using an experimental feature".
+  The suppression an can be handled in two distinct ways, which we consider a
+  coding style question:
+   - Suppress individual call sites using `#pragma` or `[SuppressMessageMessage]
+   - Suppress them centrally using `<NoWarn>` or `[assembly: SuppressMessageMessage]`

+Whether or not the experimental nature is made viral or not is up to the
+consumer of the experimental API.
+Since there is a built-in code fixer for all
+diagnostics that enables suppression (2) we should probably also provide a code
+fixer for (1) which applies the attribute with the same diagnostics.
+This way,
+both options are being presented to the consumer.

 ### Compiler Behavior

 The compiler will raise a diagnostic when an experimental API is used, using the
 supplied diagnostic ID.
 The severity is always error.

-The semantics are identical to how obsolete is tracked, except that it will
+The semantics are identical to how obsolete is tracked, except there is no
-always raise a diagnostic regardless of whether the call site is marked as
-experimental or not.
-There is also no special treatment when both caller and
+special treatment when both caller and callee are in the same assembly -- any
-callee are in the same assembly -- any use will generate a diagnostic and the
+use will generate a diagnostic and the caller is expected to suppress it, with
-caller is expected to suppress it, with the usual means (i.e. `#pragma` or
+the usual means (i.e. `#pragma` or project-wide `NoWarn`).
-project-wide `NoWarn`).

 ## Tracking Items